AVSLab/basilisk/src/fswAlgorithms/sensorInterfaces/simpleInstrumentController/simpleInstrumentController.rst

 Executive Summary
 -----------------
-This module generates a command in the form of a :ref:`DeviceCmdMsgPayload` that turns on a :ref:`simpleInstrument` if the spacecraft a.) has access to a :ref:`groundLocation` and b.) the associated attitude error from an attitude guidance message is within the given tolerance.
+This module generates a command in the form of a :ref:`DeviceCmdMsgPayload` that turns on a :ref:`simpleInstrument` if the spacecraft a.) has access to a :ref:`groundLocation` and b.) the associated attitude error and attitude rate error from an attitude guidance message is within the given tolerance.

 Message Connection Descriptions
 -------------------------------